LibreCAD/LibreCAD_3/lckernel/cad/logger/readme.txt

 https:://github.com/boostorg/log/blob/develop/example/advanced_usage/main.cpp

-The boost::log is quite diffrent then expected so.
+The boost::log is quite different then expected so.

 It is in class so it can be updated or any feature can be added.(later like storing it in files or getting log over network)